 Tip: Use black plastic to warm the soil 2-3 weeks prior to planting heat-loving crops.
 After all risk of frost has passed, simply cut holes in the plastic sheet and plant seeds or seedlings through the holes.

-How to Plant:
+How to Plant

-Seed should be sown 2 weeks after the last frost date.
-Space plants 8-12 inches apart in rows 6-10 feet apart.
-Melons may also be planted in hills, two plants per hill, with the hills spaced 2-3 feet apart.
+Melon seeds should be sown 2 weeks after the last frost date.
+Space plants 2-4 feet apart in rows 6-10 feet apart.
+They may also be planted in hills, two plants per hill, with the hills spaced 2-3 feet apart.
 Black plastic mulch placed under the plants will warm the soil and speed harvest.
 It will also keep the developing fruit off the soil and prevent rotting.

 Melons do well in moist, not wet, soils.
 Drip irrigation or soaker hoses can be used to direct water right to the plants’ roots.
 This will also keep the leaves dry, which helps prevent many fungal diseases.

 After planting, cover the area with floating row cover to provide additional warmth and protection from insect pests.

 Melons must be allowed to ripen fully on the vine as they will not mature once harvested.
 The trick is knowing when they are ripe.
-Watch for melons to obtain a mature color with the veins becoming more prominent and lighter.
+Watch for fruits to obtain a mature color with the veins becoming more prominent and lighter.

-Seed Saving Instructions:
+Seed Saving Instructions

-Melons will cross-pollinate, so isolate 1/4 mile from other varieties.
+Plants will cross-pollinate, so isolate 1/4 mile from other varieties.
 Always save seeds from disease-free, early ripening fruits.
 Wash seeds in a strainer and dry.
 Seeds are ready to store when they break instead of bend.